Approximations, ghosts and derived equivalences: Symmetric approximation sequences in weakly -angulated categories

+The axioms in Definition \ref{Definition-weakly-n-angle} are obtained from the axioms (F1), (F2), (F3) and (F4) in the definition of $n$-angulated categories in \cite{Geiss2013} by dropping the pushout axiom (F4) and by dropping the condition (F1)(c) (each morphism can be embedded into an $n$-angle) to obtain (F1$'$).

 {\it Remark.} (a) The relationship between weakly $n$-angulated categories and $n$-angulated categories is like the relationship between additive categories and abelian categories.
 In an abelian category, pullback and pushout always exist, and every morphism has a kernel and a cokernel, while additive categories do not have these properties in general.
-Correspondingly, an $n$-angulated category has a mapping cone axiom (In case n=3, we have Octahedral Axiom) which is similar to pullback and pushout, and every morphism can be embedded into an $n$-angle.
+Correspondingly, an $n$-angulated category has a pushout axiom (F4), and every morphism can be embedded into an $n$-angle.
 However, a weakly $n$-angulated category does not necessarily have these properties.

 (b).
 Just like additive categories, the axioms of Definition \ref{Definition-weakly-n-angle} can be easily satisfied by many full subcategories of $n$-angulated categories.
-Suppose that $({\cal C}, \pentagon)$ is a weakly $n$-angulated $k$-category, and that ${\cal C}'$ is an additive full subcategory of ${\cal C}$ such that $\Sigma(C')=C'$.
-Denote by $\pentagon$ the intersection $\pentagon\cap {\cal C}'$.
-Then it is easy to see that $({\cal C}', \pentagon')$ is again a weakly $n$-angulated $k$-category.
-In particular, every additive full subcategory of an $n$-angulated category closed under $\Sigma$ and $\Sigma^{-1}$ is weakly $n$-angulated.
+Suppose that $({\cal C}, \pentagon)$ is a weakly $n$-angulated category, and that ${\cal C}'$ is a full additive subcategory of ${\cal C}$ such that $\Sigma C'=C'$.
+Denote by $\pentagon'$ the intersection $\pentagon\cap {\cal C}'$.
+Then it is easy to see that $({\cal C}', \pentagon')$ is again a weakly $n$-angulated category.
+In particular, every full additive subcategory of an $n$-angulated category closed under $\Sigma$ is weakly $n$-angulated.